thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-Now that we have a way to go to the next page, let's create a `scrapeAllPages` to iterate through all of pages,
+Now that we have a way to go to the next page, we can create a `scrapeAllPages` function to iterate through
-collecting the results on each page as we go.
-Once we reach the last page, the function returns `true` to
+all of pages, collecting the results on each page as we go.
+Once we reach the last page, the function returns
-indicate that there's no more pages left.
+`true` to indicate that there's no more pages left.

 ```javascript
 async function scrapeAllPages(page) {